inmyth/mmm-java/README.md

 **Version History**

 > v.058
-- amount should be changed by percentage too
+- Seed amount should be changed by percentage too
+- log if one side of orderbook is empty

 v.057
 - fixed percentage mode on counters.